wbamberg/idl-reference/docs/nsIDOMStorageManager.md

 Returns true if the storage belongs to the given principal and is managed
 (i.e. has been created and is cached) by this storage manager.

-@param aPrincipal
-   Principal to check the storage against.
-@param aStorage
-   The storage object to examine.

 @result
    true when the storage object is bound with the principal and is managed